Friday, March 22, 2013

 Pride and Prejudice - Entailment

 This year is important.
-It was two hundred year ago that Jane Austen wrote her classic 'Pride and Prejudice'.
+It was two hundred years ago that Jane Austen wrote her classic 'Pride and Prejudice'.
 This year, it is being so celebrated.
 But why am I bringing it up today in a function to mark IWD.
 Oh, just wait, just bear with me.

 The story in the novel is set at the turn of the 19th century but it still retains a fascination for modern readers as well and continues to be the 'most loved books'.
 It is one of the most popular novels in English literature and has sold more than 20 million copies worldwide.
 There are number of dramatic adaptations and it has been made into film, several times.

 In 1985, Doordarshan also adopted it for one of the serials 'Trishna'.
-It involved an Indian middle class family.
+It involved an Indian middle-class family.
 It had all the characters of the novel, with their traits, as in the book.

 A Bollywood style adaptation of the novel titled 'Bride and Prejudice' was also made in 2004, a romantic musical film, primarily in English, with some Hindi and Punjabi dialogue.